mtrute/gforth-container/README.md

 $
 ```

-Use a directory mount to access files inside the container
+Use a directory mount to access files from a host directory
+(current work directory in the example) inside the container

 ```shell
 $ cat $(pwd)/test.fs